StackStorm/st2chatops/README.md

 ### Node Version

-Grab your favorite Node.JS version from https://hub.docker.com/_/node/, and pick your tag.
+Grab your favorite Node.JS version (>=8.0, <11.x), and pick your tag.
 Update `Dockerfile` as needed.

 ### Pre-Requsites

 * Docker
-* Docker Hub Login (corporate login is in LastPass... create or attach your user to the `StackStorm` org)
+* Docker Hub Login (only if you're pushing a new version to Docker Hub)

 ### Building